Your cart

 The Mons Pubis

-• This is a pad of fatty tissue that covers the pubic bone down to the clitoral hood.
-It may or may not be covered in pubic hair, depending on your preference.
-Both preferences are beautiful.
+This is a pad of fatty tissue that covers the pubic bone, extending down to the clitoral hood.
+It may or may not be covered in pubic hair, depending on your preference—both choices are beautiful.

 The Labia Majora (outer lips)

-• Everyone’s outer and inner labias are unique and there is no “normal”.
-They can be short or long, wrinkled or smooth.
-Usually, one lip will be longer than the other and they can vary in their colour.
+These are two hair-bearing external skin folds that extend from the mons pubis to just below the vestibule.
+They are filled with various glands.
+Everyone’s outer and inner labia are unique; there is no “normal.”
+They can be short or long, wrinkled or smooth, and usually, one lip will be longer than the other, with variations in colour.

 The Glans Clitoris